rimonim/embedplyr/README.md

 ```

 The outcome is an embeddings object.
 An embeddings object is just a
-numeric matrix with fast hash table indexing by tokens.
-This means that
+numeric matrix with fast hash table indexing by rownames (generally
-it can be easily coerced to a dataframe or tibble, while also allowing
+tokens).
+This means that it can be easily coerced to a dataframe or
-special embeddings-specific methods and functions, such as
+tibble, while also allowing special embeddings-specific methods and
-`predict.embeddings()` and `find_nearest()`:
+functions, such as `predict.embeddings()` and `find_nearest()`:

 ``` r
 moral_embeddings <- predict(glove_twitter_25d, c("good", "bad"))